Hacking tutorials

 This article shows how to scan a web application that requires authentication using the Website Vulnerability Scanner tool.

-Learn how to configure the authentication options of the scanner such that it automatically passes the login page and performs in-depth scanning.
+Learn how to configure the authentication options of the scanner in a way that it automatically passes the login page and performs in-depth scanning.

 I. Why authenticated scans?

-If authentication is not enabled, the web scanner covers only a small set of application functionality, the one exposed before the user has to authenticate.
-However, there may be other uncovered vulnerabilities that can only be identified after logging in to the application.
+If authentication is not enabled, the scanner covers only a small set of application functionality, the one exposed before the user has to authenticate.
+However, there may be other uncovered vulnerabilities that you can identify after logging in to the application.

 Another good reason for performing authenticated scans is that it mimics the activities of a malicious authenticated user, which has additional attack vectors.
 Authenticated users have access to more functionality than unauthenticated users.